 In addition to funding research, the Foundation also holds free open lectures, an important part of its public interest mandate.
-In FY2021, we hosted a series of lectures in Kyoto, with precautions taken to prevent the spread of COVID-19 for in-person attendees (around 100 people participated in-person and another 100 watched via livestream).
-In addition to talks by leading researchers, the program also included a panel discussion joined by renowned Kyoto chefs who also hold a PhD.
+In FY2022, we hosted a seminar featuring two speakers at the Sendai International Center in Miyagi Prefecture, with precautions taken to prevent the spread of COVID-19 for in-person attendees (around 150 people participated in-person and another 100 watched via livestream).

 FY2022 lecture content and speakers:

 - Food Technology Will Change the Future of Food, Prof. Shin-ichi Ishikawa (Miyagi University)

 Development of new food technologies that can address future food and environmental issues, such as cultured meat and plant-based meat alternatives, as well as the future of food that includes automation and the use of the Internet of things (IoT), which merges devices and information technology modelled by smart kitchens.

 - Thoughts on Health and Longevity from the Perspective of Nutrition, Dr. Masafumi Kuzuya (Director, Meitetsu Hospital)

 The significance of consuming soy products and the importance of engaging in social activities to prevent frailty in older people (physiological stage prior to requiring nursing care), based on clinical research experience on preventive geriatric medicine.